Private Fund Securities Law Exemptions: Accredited Investors, Qualified Purchasers, Subscription Limits, and More

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will discuss the exemption provisions of the Investment Adviser Act, Securities Act, Exchange Act and Investment Company Act that are relevant to private equity funds and venture capital funds.
+This CLE webinar will discuss the exemption provisions of the Investment Adviser Act, Securities Act, Exchange Act, and Investment Company Act that are relevant to private equity, venture capital and hedge funds.
 The program will provide an in-depth analysis of each of the exemption requirements, as well as the pros and cons of seeking exemption from registration under these Acts.

 - Securities Act of 1933